GuineaGuinea

 Financial Flows scenario

-The Financial Flows scenario represents a reasonable but ambitious increase in worker remittances and aid flows to poor countries, and an increase in the stock of foreign direct investment (FDI) and additional portfolio investment inflows to middle-income countries.
-We also reduced outward financial flows to emulate a reduction in illicit financial outflows.
+The Financial Flows scenario represents a reasonable but ambitious increase in inward flows of worker remittances, aid to poor countries and an increase in the stock of foreign direct investment (FDI) and additional portfolio investment inflows.
+We reduce outward financial flows to emulate a reduction in illicit financial outflows.

 Governance scenario